Savings Plus Account Agreement

 4. Cheque Parameters and Eligible Items

-You agree to the following whenever you use Mobile Cheque Deposit to deposit a cheque;
+You agree to the following whenever you deposit a cheque:

-- Only paper cheques that are made payable solely to you can be deposited using Mobile Cheque Deposit.
+- Only paper cheques that are made payable solely to you can be deposited.
 Items payable jointly or payable to someone else and endorsed to you will not be accepted;

-- Each cheque must be in the standard format approved by the Canadian Payments Association.
+- Each cheque must be in the standard format approved by Payments Canada.
 The date, drawee institution, payee, amount in words and figures, signature of the Payor and magnetic ink character recognition information must be clearly legible;

 - Each image captured through Mobile Cheque Deposit must be a picture of the original paper cheque, front and back, and not of a photocopy, PDF or printout;